imagineLife/next-big-site/markdown/nginx/an-intro.md

 ---
-title: 'An intro from a web-first perspective'
+title: An intro to nginx from a web-first perspective
 parentDir: /nginx
 slug: nginx/an-intro
 author: Jake Laursen